 Note: For TruClient Native Mobile scripts, only one Vuser runs, so there is no tear down.

-Note: This mode is disabled for load tests configured to run in Iterations mode.
+Note: The Manual scheduling mode is only enabled for load tests configured to run in Duration mode.

 Manual mode enables you to simulate a slightly more complex scenario by configuring the ramp up and tear down values for a specific number of users in time intervals.
 For example, you can configure three Vusers to be started every two minutes until all the Vusers for the test have been started.